SDG 17 - Partnerships for the Goals

 MATE has dedicated courses (full degrees and electives) that address sustainability and the SDGs.
 Students can choose a subject from a wide range of courses that they are interested in for further study or professional development.

-MATE’s Institute for Rural Development and Sustainable Economy provides plenty of full degrees and specialised further trainings that address sustainability and the SDGs on the university's campuses in different parts of the country (Budapest, Gödöllő, Gyöngyös, Kaposvár, Keszthely): https://videkfejlesztes.uni-mate.hu/képzések
+MATE’s Institute for Rural Development and Sustainable Economy provides plenty of full degrees and specialised further trainings that address sustainability and the SDGs on the university's campuses in different parts of the country (Budapest, Gödöllő, Gyöngyös, Kaposvár, Keszthely).

-Bachelor of Agricultural Water Management and Environmental Engineering (BA/BSc)
+Bachelor’s Degree in Agricultural Water Management and Environmental Engineering

 The aim of the course is to train agricultural water management and environmental technology engineers who are able to perform operational tasks and contribute to the planning of agricultural water management and environmental technology processes.
 They will have the skills needed to manage sustainable production directly, to modify technological processes as necessary and to introduce new technologies.
 They are familiar with applicable agricultural water management and environmental technologies and practices, which enable them to participate in the development and implementation of climate adaptation solutions, to carry out basic administrative tasks in the field, and to address regional and transboundary agricultural and environmental issues.
 They are prepared to continue their studies at Master's level.